Windows 8 task manager freezes

 - Open the Task Manager by pressing the Windows Key and typing task manager, then pressing Enter.
-(If you are using a touch display than swipe the screen from the right side and select the Search icon, type task manager and select it from the search results.)
+(If you are using a touch display then swipe the screen from the right side and select the Search icon, type task manager, and select it from the search results.)

 - In the Task Manager window, Go to View > Update Speed > Normal

-This should work, if it didn’t than see the next solution.
+This should work if it didn’t then see the next solution.